-Above: The 100 percent cotton French Cotton Net Bag in black is $10.95 at Kaufmann Mercantile.
+Above: The 100 percent cotton French Cotton Net Bag is $10.95 at Kaufmann Mercantile.

 Above L: From Various Projects, the Large Net Bag is an exaggerated version of the classic net bag measuring 24 inches wide and 23 inches long; $69.
 Above R: The Medium Net Bag is of more standard proportions; $28.
 Both at La Garçonne.

 Above: The So It Goes Net Bag is hand knotted, using traditional net-making techniques.
 It's made of cotton cord and has soft leather handles; $120 at Need Supply.